 - 1. Many urban, rural, and wildland fires may result from or occur coincidentally with a major disaster.
 Large, damaging fires will be common. - 2.
 At the time of a disaster, there may be major wildfires burning elsewhere in the state.
 These fires could draw upon the same resources (people, equipment, and supplies) that would be needed to support firefighting and other emergency operations.
-It must be assumed that some firefighting resources will become scarce, resulting in the disaster-related firefighting operations competing for resources with wildfire suppression operations going on elsewhere.
+It must be assumed that some firefighting resources will become scarce, resulting in the disaster-related firefighting operations competing for resources.